 The 2018 Credit Facility requires us to comply with a leverage ratio.
 The 2018 Credit Facility also contains affirmative and negative covenants customary for financings of this type, including, among other things, limitations or prohibitions on repurchasing common shares, declaring and paying dividends and other distributions, redeeming and repurchasing certain other indebtedness, loans and investments, additional indebtedness, liens, mergers, asset sales and transactions with affiliates.
 In addition, the 2018 Credit Facility contains customary events of default.
-As of December 31, 2022 and 2021, we were in compliance with our debt covenants under the 2018 Credit Facility.
+As of December 31, 2023 and 2022, we were in compliance with our debt covenants under the 2018 Credit Facility.

 The 2018 Term Loan A and 2018 Term Loan B are payable in consecutive quarterly installments which began on December 31, 2018.
 Interest is due at least quarterly on amounts outstanding under the 2018 Credit Facility.
 In addition, beginning in 2020, we may be required to make mandatory prepayments towards the 2018 Term Loan B based on our consolidated leverage ratio and annual excess cash flows as defined under the terms of the 2018 Credit Facility.
 We are also permitted to make voluntary prepayments.
 Amounts outstanding under the 2018 Term Loan A and 2018 Term Loan B may be voluntarily prepaid without premium or penalty, subject to customary breakage fees in connection with the prepayment of a eurocurrency loan.
-These prepayments, if any, will be applied against remaining quarterly installments owed under the 2018 Term Loan A and 2018 Term Loan B in order of maturity with the remaining principal due upon maturity, unless directed otherwise by us.
-Based on the 2022 consolidated leverage ratio and excess cash flow calculation, both as defined under the terms of the 2018 Credit Facility, we will not be required to make a mandatory prepayment in 2023 toward the 2018 Term Loan B.
+These prepayments, if any, will be applied against remaining quarterly installments owed under the excess cash flow clause, and based on the 2023 excess cash flow calculation and consolidated leverage ratio as of December 31, 2023, as described and defined under the terms of the 2018 Credit Facility, we will be expecting to make a \$66.1 million mandatory prepayment towards the 2018 Term Loan B during the first quarter of 2024.